BishalAshiq/prothom-alo-newspaper-temp-task/README.md

 ### `Starting`
 At first I show the task that i have taken in my email.
 Then I read with much concentrations.

-### `Date and time`
-You can see the present time and date zone on the top of the navbar.

 ### `Checking Sample`
 Then I checked the sample of the UI Template that i got.
 And then I did some research to go on google about to see some relative web site temp.
 And also i did check  the website of Prothom Alo.

+###  `Nav Bar`
+I created nav bar in shared component, because there are lots of routers that is on the navbar.
+That can be switching on different objects.

+### `Date and time`
+You can see the present time and date zone on the top of the navbar.
+I made this with vanilla Javascript.

 ### `Deciding`
 After then I decided to make a website.
 I draw a senary on my mind for the template.

 ### `Creating React-app`
-I Created a react-app with the Command Prompt, After creating the app I did to connect the buildtin library React MUI- Material UI.
+I Created a react-app with the Command Prompt, After creating the app I did to connect the build-in library React MUI- Material UI.

 ### `Implementing Libraries`